zencart/documentation/content/user/customizing/add_pages.md

 - If you want the link in the Information Sidebox, use the instructions on [adding a link to the Information Sidebox](/user/sideboxes/add_link_information_sidebox/).
 - You can put the link in the [header](/user/template/header/) or [footer](/user/template/footer/) of your site, but the method of doing so will depend on your template.

+## Direct Access to Files

+You may wish to simply provide files (such as PDFs) on your site without requiring the registration and purchase steps associated with paid downloads.

+The recommended method of doing this is as follows:

+- Create a new folder at the top level of your cart.
+Remember that Zen Cart already comes with `/docs` and `/download` folders, so choose another name.
+- Prior to populating the folder, create an `index.html` and `.htaccess` file that limits access in the folder.
+You can copy these files from the `/download` folder and customize as needed.
+Note: If you are using Ngnix or another webserver other than Apache, you will have to make the approriate security changes for that system.